 (a) CONTRACTS AND COMMITMENTS.
-Section 5.12(a) of the Disclosure Schedule contains a complete and accurate list of all Material (as defined below) existing outstanding contracts and commitments, whether written or oral, of the Company and its subsidiaries (i) the terms of which provide for the payment by the Company and its subsidiaries after the date hereof as the recipient of goods or services or involve the receipt by the Company or any of its subsidiaries as the provider of goods or services, (ii) whereby the Company or any of its subsidiaries leases equipment or real property, (iii) whereby the Company or any of its subsidiaries has a firm commitment to purchase capital equipment (or lease in the nature of a conditional purchase of capital equipment), (iv) which continue for a period of twelve months or more and are not subject to a unilateral right of termination by the Company without consideration, (v) which restrict or purport to restrict any business activities or freedom of the Company or any of its subsidiaries (or, to the knowledge of the Company, any of its officers or employees) to engage in any business or to compete with any person, or (vi) which relate to employment, consulting and agency agreements which provide for any severance or termination benefit, or any other agreements, contracts and commitments material to the Business.
+Section 5.12(a) of the Disclosure Schedule contains a complete and accurate list of all Material (as defined below) existing outstanding contracts and commitments, whether written or oral, of the Company and its subsidiaries (i) the terms of which provide for the payment by the Company and its subsidiaries after the date hereof as the recipient of goods or services or involve the receipt by the Company or any of its subsidiaries as the provider of goods or services, (ii) whereby the Company or any of its subsidiaries has a firm commitment to purchase capital equipment (or lease in the nature of a conditional purchase of capital equipment), (iv) which continue for a period of twelve months or more and are not subject to a unilateral right of termination by the Company without consideration, (v) which restrict or purport to restrict any business activities or freedom of the Company or any of its officers or employees) to engage in any business or to compete with any person, or (vi) which relate to employment, consulting and agency agreements, contracts and commitments material to the Business.
 For purposes of this Section 5.12(a), a "MATERIAL" contract or commitment shall mean any contract or commitment which the Company or any of its subsidiaries would be required to file as an exhibit to reports filed by the Company with the SEC under the Securities Act or the Exchange Act if the Company were required to file reports thereunder.
 Except as set forth on Section 5.5 or Section 5.12(a) of the Disclosure Schedule, none of the Company or any of its subsidiaries is in default (nor is there any event which with notice or lapse of time or both would constitute a default) under any material contract or commitment.
 Section 5.12(a) of the Disclosure Schedule identifies each existing contract or commitment containing an agreement with respect to any change of control or any indemnification or other contingent obligations that would be triggered by the Merger.